 1- COTTAGE CHEESE– a friend of mine associated this dairy food with its synonym with “cottage cheese thighs”.
 She knows the two are not related nor does one lead to another, but she still has a strange anxiety about eating it.
 DON’T WORRY!

 She still avoids eggs and red meat like the plague.
 Lean red meats provide a low fat, high protein, b-vitamin, iron rich juicy meal that should be enjoyed at all costs.

 I cook a great steak with salad for dinner in my NYC apartment:

 She explained that for one week she had cereal for breakfast and noticed her pants were a bit tight.
 I told her that if she is eating a high fiber, low sugar cereal, there is no reason why she should gain weight, quite the contrary.

 Plus you will be starved after two hours of the fruit breakfast.
-Boost your metabolism and keep hunger at bay with that lovely fruit with cereal or cottage cheese.
+Boost your metabolism and keep hunger at bay with effective fat burning foods.

 Change your emotional relationship with food and lower your anxiety with food fears.
 My advice is to use common sense, if it sounds strange, it is.
 Relax and enjoy your food!